 - In medieval time salmon use to be in such an abundance and so cheap that farmers use to feed them to their pigs.

 - Omega-3 Fatty Acids: Salmon is one of the richest foods in omega-3 fatty acids.
 Omega-3’s provide many health benefits including the maintenance and development of brain functions, maintaining vision, heart health, joints and healthy cholesterol levels.
 For more information on omega 3’s click here.

 - Vitamins B: Salmon is a great source of vitamins B, containing 51% of vitamin B12 and 50% of vitamin B3 per 100 grams.
-Each type of vitamins B work together to maintain optimal function of your brain nervous system.
+Each type of vitamins B works together to maintain the optimal function of your brain nervous system.

 Find the freshest salmon possible.
 As salmon gets older the flavour will deteriorate and the risk of food poisoning will increase.
 This is a general rule when buying any type of fish.

 The best place to buy salmon is at a fish market or from a fish monger.
 The fish there tends to be prepared in the morning and sold that day (you can also talk to your fish monger for more information).

 Things to look for when buying Whole Salmon & Salmon Fillets

 - The salmon should smell like the ocean, fishy odour only appears when the salmon is getting old.

 - Clear bright eyes (not cloudy or sunken).

 - Shiny and undamaged skin with bright natural colours

 - Nice and firm skin to the touch, the skin should spring back from your touch (should not be soft or squishy)